How do we increase vitamin D in the winter?

 A small 4 ounce serving of salmon contains more of this vitamin D than the daily recommended allowance.
 Just two and a half servings of salmon a week would get you all the vitamin D you need.
 Tuna and mackerel are other good fish options.
 Mushrooms, eggs, and fortified milk products are other ideas if fish aren’t your thing.

-Opt for a Supplement
+Opt for a Supplement to Increase Vitamin D

 This isn’t always necessary, therefore we encourage you to discuss with your healthcare provider before deciding to take a vitamin D (or any) supplement.
 It IS nearly impossible to get too much vitamin D from the sun and food sources, it CAN happen from a supplement.
 To avoid this, just ask your doctor to check your blood serum levels of vitamin D. This is a simple blood test.
 Optimal levels are 50-70 ng/ml, and for some levels as high as 70-100 ng/ml are considered optimal.
 Most lab parameters will list a lower level as “good,” but these are not necessarily accurate from a functional standpoint.